Residential Architecture · New York City

 Design Development

-We refine the schematic design into a fully detailed architectural set — material selections, interior elevations, custom millwork, lighting, and full coordination with structural and MEP engineers.
-Every decision that will affect the building’s appearance and performance is made and documented before construction documents are produced.
+We refine schematic design into a fully detailed architectural set — materials, interior elevations, custom millwork, lighting, structural and MEP coordination — all documented before CDs.

 05

-We produce the full architectural drawing set for DOB NOW filing and permit approval — handling all agency submissions, tracking application status, and responding to plan examiner objections.
-We prepare drawings to pass review on the first submission wherever possible, because every revision cycle adds time.
+Full architectural drawing set for DOB NOW filing and permit approval.
+We handle agency submissions, track application status, and respond to plan examiner objections.

 06